 Black currants are particularly rich in vitamin C, which is important for the immune system.
 Its antioxidant effect slows the aging process and is important for the formation of collagen, a component of the skin, hair, and nails.
 Vitamin C is also important for optimal absorption of iron.
 A vitamin C deficiency can make your skin more susceptible to bleeding and slower to heal from wounds.

-Lentils are a great source of protein.
+Lentils are a great source of protein – and good for your skin, hair and nails.
 Protein is found in every one of our cells.
 It forms and maintains the skin, hair and nails.
 Nothing in our body works without protein.
 A protein deficiency weakens the connective tissues and causes wounds to heal poorly.

 Dried lentils contain an average of around 24 g of protein per 100 g.
 When cooked, they still contain around 9 g.
 The body can absorb the protein particularly well when lentils are combined with other protein sources.
 Lentils also contain biotin, vitamin E, zinc, iron, and magnesium.